I (2015 film): Critical response

-Variety magazine's Ronnie Scheib wrote, "Shankar's visual ingenuity keeps things zippy for much of the hefty 188-minute running time, and star Chiyaan Vikram delivers a knockout three-pronged performance, but this cinematic bravura is offset by underdeveloped scripting, flatly one-dimensional villains and overdone lone-hero-vs.-swarms-of-murderous-attackers setpieces".
-Rachel Saltz from The New York Times wrote, "I is exuberant and unselfconscious but too cartoonish to engage your emotions.
-The onslaught of images and music will engage your senses, though, even as you're left giggling at the too-muchness of it all".
-J Hurtado from Twitch Film wrote, "I strains the boundaries of self-indulgence and modern tolerance in a way that has become something of a plague among Indian blockbusters.
-The film is amazing to look at, features a number of amazing set pieces, and some appropriately over the top action sequences, but even with everything including a few kitchen sinks thrown in, it may go on a bit too long for its own good".
-Subhash K. Jha gave 4 stars out of 5 describing I as the "most exceptional" film from Shankar and wrote that it "takes us beyond the imaginable and the conceivable, fusing with fabulous flamboyance the fantasy element with a level of heightened reality that's commercial cinema's forte".
-Filmfare also gave it 4 stars out of 5, stating that "Shankar balances a social critique along with technical gimmickry and here the message centres about our obsession with physical perfection and beauty."
+Ronnie Scheib of Variety wrote "Shankar's visual ingenuity keeps things zippy for much of the hefty 188-minute running time, and star Chiyaan Vikram delivers a knockout three-pronged performance, but this cinematic bravura is offset by underdeveloped scripting, flatly one-dimensional villains and overdone lone-hero-vs.-swarms-of-murderous-attackers setpieces."
+Rachel Saltz of The New York Times wrote "I is exuberant and unselfconscious, but too cartoonish to engage your emotions.
+The onslaught of images and music will engage your senses, though, even as you're left giggling at the too-muchness of it all."
+J Hurtado of Twitch Film wrote "I strains the boundaries of self-indulgence and modern tolerance in a way that has become something of a plague among Indian blockbusters.
+The film is amazing to look at, features a number of amazing set pieces, and some appropriately over-the-top action sequences, but even with everything including a few kitchen sinks thrown in, it may go on a bit too long for its own good".
+Subhash K. Jha gave 4/5 stars, describing I as the "most exceptional" film from Shankar and wrote that it "takes us beyond the imaginable and the conceivable, fusing with fabulous flamboyance the fantasy element with a level of heightened reality that's commercial cinema's forte."
+Filmfare gave 4/5 stars, stating that "Shankar balances a social critique along with technical gimmickry and here the message centres about our obsession with physical perfection and beauty."
 Komal Nahta felt that Shankar's direction was "first rate" and wrote "His vision is unique and the translation of his vision on to the celluloid is brilliant.
 He has kept the narration so interesting that the viewer's eyes remain glued to the screen.
 He has given the film a huge canvas and has made it an audio-visual treat.
-Rajeev Masand from IBN Live gave 3 out of 5 and wrote, "I from visionary Tamil director Shankar is a work of staggering ambition, somewhat weighed down by the filmmaker's own indulgence...(it) may be far from perfect, but for the most part it's pretty entertaining stuff".
-The Times of India gave it 3.5 stars out of 5 and wrote, "Shot mesmerisingly by PC Sreeram on virgin locales in China and India, with world class CG work, this spectacle works because at the core, it's a romantic-thriller told simplistically....This is pure escapist fare but will resonate with those who read fairy tales at bedtime".
-Rediff gave 3.5 stars out of 5 and wrote, "The narrative lacks the pace; we usually associate with a Shankar's film.
+Rajeev Masand from IBN Live gave 3/5 stars and wrote "I from visionary Tamil director Shankar is a work of staggering ambition, somewhat weighed down by the filmmaker's own indulgence...(it) may be far from perfect, but for the most part it's pretty entertaining stuff."
+The Times of India gave 3.5/5 stars and wrote "Shot mesmerisingly by PC Sreeram on virgin locales in China and India, with world class CG work, this spectacle works because at the core, it's a romantic-thriller told simplistically....This is pure escapist fare, but will resonate with those who read fairy tales at bedtime."
+Rediff gave 3.5/5 stars and wrote "The narrative lacks the pace; we usually associate with a Shankar's film.
 But he does tell a beautiful tale of love sullied by jealousies, greed and anger.
-The intriguing screenplay as the director alternates between the light-hearted past and the thrilling present keeps you engrossed".
-Behindwoods.com rated the film 3 out of 5 and stated, "though the story is predictable beyond a point, it's an amalgamation of 'Masters' at play which works to a larger extent because of their huge efforts".
-India Today rated the film 3 out of and wrote "It's not everyday you will get to watch a visually rich movie like this".
+The intriguing screenplay as the director alternates between the light-hearted past and the thrilling present keeps you engrossed."
+India Today gave 3/5 stars and wrote "It's not everyday you will get to watch a visually rich movie like this."